Your Council Tax bill explained

 Adult Social Care

-The Adult Social Care (ASC) precept is a charge to ensure the Council can meet the growing demand for adult social care services.
+The Adult Social Care (ASC) precept is a charge to ensure that we can meet the growing demand for adult social care services.
 The increase is calculated as 2% of the previous year’s average Band D charge (excluding parish, Police and Fire precepts) which is added to the previous year’s ASC precept to give the figure shown on the bill.

 Parish Precept and Special Expense